chhh/chhh.github.io/src/content/post/2018-11-25-adding-all-git-submodules.md

-+++
-date = 2018-11-25
+---
+date: "2018-11-25T00:00:00-08:00"
+draft: false
+header:
+  caption: ""
+  image: ""
-draft = false
+math: false
-tags = ["git", "submodule", "git-submodule", "howto"] title = "Adding all existing submodules to a git repo" math = false summary = """
-You have a git repo which contains sub-directories which are git repos themselves and now you want them to become submodules.
-Here's a quick automatic way to add them all.
+summary: "\r\nYou have a git repo which contains sub-directories which are git repos\r\nthemselves and now you want them to become submodules.
+Here's a quick automatic\r\nway to add them all.\r\n"
-"""

-[header]
-image = ""
-caption = ""

-+++
+tags:
+- git
+- submodule
+- git-submodule
+- howto
+title: Adding all existing submodules to a git repo
+---

 You have a git repo (a directory) which contains sub-directories which are git repos themselves and now you want them to become submodules.
 Here's a quick